-- Coherent superposition of a macroscopic object - (e.g. Schrödinger cat) can live only for a very short time. - Once coherence gets destroyed, it remains destroyed "forever" (FAPP). - It's very hard to build a quantum computer with many qbits.
+- Coherent superposition of a macroscopic object - (e.g. Schrödinger cat) can live only for a very short time. - Once coherence gets destroyed, it remains destroyed "forever" (FAPP). - Quantum computer with many qbits is very hard to make.

 Relevance for solution of the measurement problem: